Siege of Antioch: Spring

-The arrival of spring in February saw the food situation improve for the crusaders.
-That month Tatikios repeated his earlier advice to resort to a long-distance blockade but his suggestion was ignored; he then left the army and returned home.
-Tatikios explained to the Byzantine Emperor Alexios I Komnenos that Bohemond had informed him that there was a plan to kill him, as they believed Alexios was secretly encouraging the Seljuks.
+The arrival of spring in February saw the food situation improve for the Crusaders.
+That month Tatikios repeated his earlier advice to resort to a long-distance blockade, but his suggestion was ignored; he then left the army and returned home.
+Tatikios explained to Byzantine Emperor Alexios I Komnenos that Bohemond had informed him that there was a plan to kill him, as they believed Alexios was secretly encouraging the Seljuks.
 Those close to Bohemond claimed that this was treachery or cowardice, reason enough to break any obligations to return Antioch to the Byzantines.
-News arrived that a Seljuk army was approaching and Bohemond used the situation to his advantage.
+News arrived that a Seljuk army was approaching, and Bohemond used the situation to his advantage.
 He declared that he would leave unless he was allowed to keep Antioch for himself when it was captured.
 Knowing fully that Bohemond had designs on taking the city for himself, and that he had probably engineered Tatikios' departure in order to facilitate this, Godfrey and Raymond did not give in to his demands, but Bohemond gained the sympathies and cooperation of the minor knights and soldiers.

-Yaghi-Siyan had reconciled with Ridwan of Aleppo and the advancing army was under his command.
+Yaghi-Siyan had reconciled with Ridwan of Aleppo, and the advancing army was under his command.
 In early February news reached the besiegers that Ridwan had taken nearby Harim where he was preparing to advance on Antioch.
-At Bohemond's suggestion, the crusaders sent all their cavalry (numbering about 700 knights) to meet the advancing army while the infantry remained behind in case Antioch's defenders decided to attack.
+At Bohemond's suggestion, the Crusaders sent all their cavalry (numbering about 700 knights) to meet the advancing army while the infantry remained behind in case Antioch's defenders decided to attack.
 On the morning of 9 February, Ridwan moved towards the Iron Bridge.
-The crusaders had moved into position the previous night and charged the advancing army before it reached the bridge.
-The first charge caused few casualties, but Ridwan's army followed the crusaders to a narrow battlefield.
-With the river on one side and the Lake of Antioch on the other, Ridwan was unable to outflank the crusaders and exploit his superior numbers.
-A second charge had more impact and the Seljuk army withdrew in disorder.
-At the same time, Yaghi-Siyan had led his garrison out of Antioch and attacked the crusader infantry.
+The Crusaders had moved into position the previous night and charged the advancing army before it reached the bridge.
+The first charge caused few casualties, but Ridwan's army followed the Crusaders to a narrow battlefield.
+With the river on one side and the Lake of Antioch on the other, Ridwan was unable to outflank the Crusaders and exploit his superior numbers.
+A second charge had more impact, and the Seljuk army withdrew in disorder.
+At the same time, Yaghi-Siyan had led his garrison out of Antioch and attacked the Crusader infantry.
 His offensive was forcing the besiegers back until the knights returned.
 Realising Ridwan had been defeated, Yaghi-Siyan retreated inside the city.
-As Ridwan's army passed through Harim panic spread to the garrison he had installed there and they abandoned the town, which was retaken by the Christians.
+As Ridwan's army passed through Harim, panic spread to the garrison he had installed there and they abandoned the town, which was retaken by the Crusaders.